wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/data_integration/swagger-data-services.md

 Following is a sample data service configuration with a custom Swagger definition.
 See the instructions on how to [build and run](#build-and-run) this example.

 !!!
 Note
-    The custom Swagger file is saved to the Micro Integrator's registry.
+    The custom Swagger file (JSON file) is saved to the Micro Integrator's registry.
 The `publishSwagger` element in the data service configuration specifies the registry path.
 In this example, we are storing the Swagger definition in the <b>governance</b> registry as shown below.

 ```xml
 <data enableBatchRequests="true" name="RDBMSDataService" serviceGroup="" serviceNamespace="">